Object Detection Training

 FCOS Target Assignment (Multi-Scale)

-Used by Nexus for multi-scale detection.
-Assigns ground truth boxes to spatial locations on feature maps based on center-point containment and size ranges:
+Assigns ground-truth boxes to spatial locations on multiple feature-map scales based on center-point containment and size ranges:

 use axonml_vision::training::{assign_fcos_targets, fcos_targets_to_tensors};